Scientific Name

 How to Grow and Care

 The Pomegranate shrub is somewhat drought tolerant and also salt tolerant.
 It is perfect for the sunniest and warmest locations in the yard that might scorch other plants.
-Pomegranate flowers can be used along with other annuals, perennials, shrubs and trees that attract hummingbirds.
-The pomegranate is a popular choice for bonsai.
+Pomegranate flowers can be used with other annuals, perennials, shrubs, and trees that attract hummingbirds.
+Pomegranate is a popular choice for bonsai.
 The bark is a red-brown color, and branches may have spines.

 Links